 - indeterminate (if the evidence was insufficient to confirm or rule out a causal relationship).

 Out of the 59 cases, 56 showed no relationship to vaccines.
-External causes, like homicide, suicide and accidents, were obviously eliminated from having a relationship with vaccines.
-Only 3 required deeper assessment to determine whether there was evidence for a causal relationship between the vaccine and the death.
+External causes, like homicide, suicide, and accidents, were obviously eliminated from having a relationship with vaccines.
+Only three required a deeper assessment to determine whether there was evidence for a causal relationship that would support the claim that vaccines kill.

-The results of the examination of the 3 deaths that showed potential causality from the vaccination was critical to this study.
+The results of the examination of those three deaths that showed potential causality from the vaccination was critical to this study.
 The working group looked at each case carefully:

-- The second case included a patient who received Tdap vaccine (for tetanus, pertussis and diphtheria) and the quadrivalent HPV vaccine 11 days before death.
+- The second case included a patient who received the Tdap vaccine (for tetanus, pertussis and diphtheria) and the quadrivalent HPV vaccine 11 days before death.
 The cause of death was given by the coroner as “unknown.”
-Lacking a cause of death, the working group was unable to determine a relationship between the vaccine and the death, and could not confirm or rule out a causal association.
-(And please don’t rely on the argument from ignorance, that is, that because we don’t have data, it could mean the vaccine is involved – no, since the risk of death is so small, it probably means that there is no relationship.)
+Lacking a cause of death, the working group was unable to determine a relationship between the vaccine and the death, and could not confirm or rule out a causal association (once again, see Note 2).

 - The third case was a patient that received the quadrivalent HPV vaccine 18 days before death.
 The cause of death, listed in the patient’s medical report and the coroner’s reports, was sepsis of unknown origin.
 “The working group categorized the cause of death in this case as indeterminate because of a lack of a confirmed etiology of sepsis and, therefore, lack of evidence to confirm or rule out a causal association.”

 Thus, after 8.5 million vaccinations, only three deaths might have been related to the vaccinations.
-However, further evaluation show us that one case was definitely not related to the vaccine, and in the two others there was no evidence that supported a conclusion that the deaths were related to the vaccine.
+However, upon further evaluation show us that one case was definitely not related to the vaccine and that the two other cases had no evidence that supported a conclusion that vaccines kill.
 None.

 The risk of death after vaccination

-One of the most surprising pieces of data is that the of the non-external causes of death (those that might be related to vaccines) after vaccination was 43% lower than the general population, a statistical significant number.
-In other words, getting a vaccine reduces your death rate from all non-external causes.
+One of the most surprising pieces of data is that the of the non-external causes of death (those that might be related to vaccines) after vaccination was 43% lower than the general population, a statistically significant number.
+In other words, getting a vaccine probably reduces your risk of death from all non-external causes.

 Why?
 Reduction of disease is the obvious one.
 But also, we can assume someone who is vaccinated is generally healthier, seeks better health care practices, and simply doesn’t die early.